 The Electronic Residency Application Service (ERAS) is a centralized, web-based mechanism for applying to residency programs.
 Most residency programs in the following specialties will be included: Anesthesiology, Dermatology, Pathology, Psychiatry, Physical Medicine and Rehabilitation, Diagnostic Radiology, Emergency Medicine, Family Practice, Internal Medicine, Obstetrics and Gynecology, Orthopedic Surgery, Physical Medicine and Rehabilitation, General Surgery, Pediatrics, Transitional Year programs, combined Internal Medicine/Emergency Medicine programs, combined Internal Medicine/Family Practice programs, combined Pediatrics programs, Nuclear Medicine, Plastic Surgery, Radiation, Oncology, Urology, and all Army & Navy GME-1 positions.
 The complete list of ERAS participating programs is available at www.aamc.org/eras.
 Application packets are available and distributed in an informational meeting conducted by the Office of the Registrar in mid-June at the 4th year registration.
-ERAS transmission of applications and supporting documentation, with the exception of Dean's Letters, is available starting on September 15th of each year.
-The ERAS Student Workstation is web-based and can be accessed from any computer with internet capability.
+ERAS transmission of applications and supporting documentation, with the exception of Medical Student Performance Evaluation (MSPE) Letters, is available starting on September 15th of each year.
+The ERAS Student Workstation is web-based and can be accessed from any computer with Internet capability.
+Graduation a.
+Requirements for the Degree Doctor of Medicine